bentwheel/lgbtq-retirement-meps-analysis/README.md

 and available to U.S. workers” ([Survey Background, MEPS Homepage](https://meps.ahrq.gov/mepsweb/about_meps/survey_back.jsp)).

-Because MEPS data is drawn from survey respondents, it is subject to many of the usual strengths and limitations of survey data analysis. performing inferential analysis survey data populated by individual respondents, and therefore the public use data files that contain responses at the individual or family level is either self-reported or imputed.
-Therefore, there are some situations in which individuals using this data might want to perform additional data quality checks.
+Because MEPS data is drawn from survey respondents, any analysis of MEPS data is subject to many of the usual strengths and limitations of survey data analysis.
+One major weakness of using survey data to perform inferential analysis is that data from respondents is often self-reported or imputed and is not always accurate.
+Therefore, there are some situations in which it would be advisable for individuals using this data to perform additional data quality checks.
 For example, an analyst might want to compare, in aggregate, the results of two separate but related survey questions, such as the count of individual respondents that have a valid person ID (PID) value for spouse ID (SPOUID) against the count of individuals who indicated that they are currently married.

-Additionally, MEPS provides [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) about displaying and performing inferential statistical methods using the data, which include restrictions and guidance concerning minimum sample sizes of cohorts used in statistical methods, as well as standards establishing acceptable standard error thresholds of estimates calculated using statistical methods.
+Additionally, MEPS provides [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) about applying and displaying the results of inferential statistical methods using the data, which include restrictions and guidance concerning minimum sample sizes of cohorts used in statistical methods, as well as standards establishing acceptable standard error thresholds of estimates calculated using statistical methods.
 I discuss this guidance further in a subsequent section of this essay.

 ## About the MEPS Public Use Files